Vanderbull/VikingSaga/README.md

 ![VIKINGSAGA](https://github.com/Vanderbull/VikingSaga/assets/1743820/579a6736-373b-428f-adc1-4897916ed971)

 ## Introduction
-Small game project we are working on
+Small game project we are working on for fun, any feedback or help is appreciated.

 ## Screenshots